ADA Compliant Website Development

 And those areas include the internet.

-When many people think about web accessibility, they immediately think of the blind, but did you know that many people suffer from other types of visual impairment?
-Things like color blindness, blurred vision, and light sensitivity are just a few examples of other things we need consider when designing a website.
+When many people think about web accessibility, they immediately think of people with visual impairment such as blindness, but did you know that many people suffer from other types of visual impairment?
+Things like color blindness, blurred vision, and light sensitivity are just a few examples of other things we need to consider when designing a website.

-What about motor or dexterity impairment such as paralysis, cerebral palsy, dyspraxia, and carpal tunnel syndrome?
+What about motor or dexterity impairments such as paralysis, cerebral palsy, dyspraxia, and carpal tunnel syndrome?

-At B&B Media, we specialize in building ADA conformant websites and retroactively remediated non-conformant websites.
-However, due to time and cost, ADA conformance is not included in our base packages, but can be added to any project for additional fees.
+At B&B Media, we specialize in building ADA-conformant websites and retroactively remediating non-conformant websites.
+However, due to time and cost, ADA conformance is not included in our base packages but can be added to any project for additional fees.

 How ADA Conformance Works

-Then, I’ll use ADA conformant testing tools to audit the pages as I build them, ensuring that all content is ADA conformant out of the gate.
+Then, we’ll use ADA-conformant testing tools to audit the pages as we build them, ensuring that all content is ADA conformant out of the gate.

 It’s worth noting that automated testing tools only work on about ~30% of ADA rules.
-The rest have to be manually tested by people trained in all WCAG 2.1 standards.
+The rest have to be manually tested by experts trained in all WCAG 2.1 standards.

 Once the new site is complete and approved by you, we’ll send it to our partners for an in-depth, site-wide audit.
 They’ll test each and every page against every ADA rule according to all WCAG 2.1 conformance standards.